parsa-abbasi/NodeClassification/README.md

 | `activation` | `['relu', 'elu', 'leaky_relu']` |
 | `heads` | `[8]` |

-The best set of hyperparameters achieved an accuracy of `88.88%` on the CORA dataset.
+The best set of hyperparameters achieved a validation accuracy of `88.88%` on the CORA dataset.
 The best set of hyperparameters are:

 | Hyperparameter | Value |
 |----------------|-------|